GridSpace/grid-apps/notes.md

 # CAM todo

-* time estimation per operation
-* emit gcode comments at the beginning of each operation
 * ease-in and ease-out especially on tab cut-out start/stop
 * import options: unify bodies.
 * milling order option: by operation or by part